What is FIPS?

 Get a FIPS-ready build of Istio

 The quickest way to get started with FIPS Istio is to use one of our supported builds.
-Both the control plane AND the data plane are validated as FIPS compliant.
+Both the control plane AND the data plane are validated and certified as FIPS compliant.

 Comprehensively secure all connections